cupnoodle/fluffyes/smashing.md

-To set the restoration ID programmatically, we can use the **restorationIdentifier** property of the view controller.
+To set the restoration ID in code, we can use the **restorationIdentifier** property of the view controller.

 ```swift
 // ViewController.swift